 What do sex and spirituality have in common?
 They are currently the top two marketing models for promoting products as varied as chocolate, athletic clothes and cars.
 Perhaps it’s due to the extensive use of sex in advertising, but recently, spirituality has gained momentum and become advertiser’s number one tool to attract and sell.
 This emerging phenomenon in advertising culture even comes with new branding name: they call it metrospirituality.

 Metro-what?
-That’s correct – metrospirituality.
+That’s right – metrospirituality.

 Have you noticed the growing number of buzz words that use the “metro” prefix?
 It’s time to add metrospirituality to the list.
 But what exactly does this term mean?
 And where did it originate?